dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 - ChromeDevSummit
 ---

-The Chrome Developer Summit 2016 consisted of about 19 talks and some workshops.
+The Chrome Developer Summit 2016 consisted of about 19 talks and various workshops.
 More people attended the summit than expected.
 The talks and workshops were really awesome.
-This year, the Chrome Developer Summit majorly focused on making the web better and more accessible with Progressive Web Apps.
+This year, the Chrome Developer Summit focused on making the web better and more accessible with [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps).
 A lot of the talks and workshops were centered around understanding the nitty-gritty of progressive enhancements, improvement in web apps performance and pushing the mobile web forward in ways that make it more native-like.
 According to *VP, Chrome Engineering*, [Darin Fisher](https://twitter.com/darinwf) who gave the keynote, there are currently about 2 billion active Chrome browsers across mobile and desktop.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Chrome now has 2 billion users!
 And, that&#39;s just one of all web browsers.
 The web has the best reach, by far! <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/hPehchbpOi">pic.twitter.com/hPehchbpOi</a></p>&mdash; Robert Nyman (@robertnyman) <a href="https://twitter.com/robertnyman/status/796783729746161664">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Thao Tran](https://twitter.com/thaotran)** presented the first talk of the summit.
 Her talk was on *Building Progressive Web Apps Today*.
 She shared some success stories about platforms that have experienced increased conversion rates and sales because they built progressive web apps for their websites.
-Platforms such as [flipkart.com](https://www.flipkart.com/) and [housing.com](https://housing.com).
+Websites such as [flipkart.com](https://www.flipkart.com/) and [housing.com](https://housing.com).
 Check out the session [here](https://developer.chrome.com/devsummit/schedule/sessions/building-progressive-web-apps-today).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">53x cheaper to get users to mobile web apps. <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/3CZ4GbUEQo">pic.twitter.com/3CZ4GbUEQo</a></p>&mdash; Eric Lawrence (@ericlaw) <a href="https://twitter.com/ericlaw/status/796788866564825089">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**[Zack Kosh](https://twitter.com/zachk)**, Product Manager, Chrome talked about to make users experience faster web payments with the new Web Payment API.
+**[Zack Kosh](https://twitter.com/zachk)**, Product Manager, Chrome talked about how to make the web payment experience faster for users with the new Web Payment API.
 The API will help developers build a seamless, easy-to-use checkout experience.
 He also laid strong emphasis on the fact that they are not trying to become a processor/gateway like Stripe and Braintree.
 The Web Payments API is in it's early stages, so expect a whole lot more.
 Check out the session [here](https://developer.chrome.com/devsummit/schedule/sessions/web-payments).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The Payment Request API gets me so hyped.
 Imagine what it could do for subscription content! <a href="https://t.co/LsoyVKeUXh">https://t.co/LsoyVKeUXh</a> <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/RwY4IyscYM">pic.twitter.com/RwY4IyscYM</a></p>&mdash; Rachel🦄Nabors (@rachelnabors) <a href="https://twitter.com/rachelnabors/status/796812511106371585">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>